SlidesMate vs Gamma: AI Presentation Makers Compared

 Gamma also uses AI for in-place editing — you can highlight a section and ask AI to rewrite, expand, or condense it.
 This makes iterative refinement smooth within the tool.

-Key difference: SlideMate generates from a structured prompt and produces traditional slides.
+Key difference: SlidesMate generates from a structured prompt and produces traditional slides.
 Gamma generates from text or prompts and produces card-based, web-native content.
 The input flexibility is different, and the output format is fundamentally different.

 Design Philosophy and Visual Output

-SlideMate's Design Approach
+SlidesMate's Design Approach

-SlideMate produces presentations that look like what professionals expect to see in a business meeting.
+SlidesMate produces presentations that look like what professionals expect to see in a business meeting.
 Clean layouts, clear hierarchy, consistent styling, and enough whitespace to keep each slide readable.
 The aesthetic is deliberately professional rather than flashy — it's designed to work in board rooms, client calls, and team meetings where credibility and clarity matter more than visual novelty.

 Design customization happens within structured layouts.
 You adjust colors, fonts, and content, but the underlying layout system maintains consistency and prevents the design drift that happens when every element is fully repositionable.
 This constraint is intentional — it keeps decks polished without requiring design skill.